-Sub-goals and detailed milestones are outlined for each smaller goal and possibly, a mini-blueprint are created that’ll guide how each sprint is carried out.
+Sub-goals and detailed project milestones are outlined for each smaller goal and possibly, a mini-blueprint are created that’ll guide how each sprint is carried out.

-At the sprint planning stage, ideally, all stakeholders are available, since this is the master blueprint stage where everyone can see what’s been planned and the role they’ll be playing.
+At the sprint planning stage, ideally, all project stakeholders are available, since this is the master blueprint stage where everyone can see what’s been planned and the role they’ll be playing.

 The sprint planning stage is where: